-Ferrellgas classifies a portion of the secured credit facilities borrowings as short-term because they were used to fund working capital needs that management intends to pay down within the 12 month period following each balance sheet date.
-As of July 31, 2018 and 2017, \$32.8 million and \$59.8 million, respectively, were classified as short-term borrowings.
-For further discussion see the secured credit facilities section below.
+Ferrellgas classifies borrowings on the Revolving Facility portion of its Senior Secured Credit Facility (each, as defined below) as short-term, because they are currently used to fund working capital needs that management intends to pay down within the twelve month period following the balance sheet date.
+As of July 31, 2019 and 2018, \$43.0 million and \$32.8 million, respectively, were classified as short-term borrowings.
+For further discussion see the "Long-term debt - Senior secured credit facilities" section below.